SnowballSH/Gorilla/README.md

 # Gorilla Programming Language

+---

+## NEWS:
+Gorilla is no longer in active development.
+I am currently creating a even faster language for specific uses.
+Stay tuned!

+---

 ## Gorilla is a tiny, dynamically typed, flexible programming language

 ### The minimized executable size is only about 2 MB!